AI Workforce

 |---|---|---|

-| Conversational Agents | Chatbots, virtual assistants | Customer support, user interaction |
+| Conversational agents | Customer support chatbots, virtual assistants, voice agents | Customer support, user interaction, first-line triage |

-| Task Automation | RPA bots, workflow agents | Automate repetitive office tasks |
+| Task automation | RPA bots, workflow agents, scheduling assistants, data entry agents | Automate repetitive office tasks across applications |

-| Agentic AI | Autonomous research agents | Perform complex multi-step reasoning |
+| Agentic AI | Autonomous research agents, coding agents, analyst agents | Perform complex multi-step reasoning and execution with tool use |

-Fleets & Swarms
+Fleets and Swarms

 | Collective Type | Examples | Workforce Role |